cloudposse/github-action-atmos-terraform-select-components/README.md

 | `atmos-config-path`      |

-If you want the same behavior in `v1` as in `v0` you should create config `./.github/config/atmos-gitops.yaml` with the same variables as in `v1` inputs.
+For example, if you want the same behavior in `v1` as in `v0`, you should create the `./.github/config/atmos-gitops.yaml` config with the same variables as in `v1` inputs.

+In `v1`, the GItHub Action would invocation would look like this:

 ```yaml
   - name: Selected Components